tcpipuk/tcpipuk.github.io/src/synapse/deployment/workers.md

 update_user_directory_from_worker: client_sync1
 ```

-Four federation senders should be plenty for most federating servers that have less than a few hundred users, but a later section will explain how to scale up your server to handle hundreds/thousands of users, should the need arise.
+Four federation senders should be plenty for most federating servers that have less than a few
+hundred users, but a later section will explain how to scale up your server to handle hundreds or
+thousands of users, should the need arise.

-Now we've defined the roles, we also need to add an `instance_map` to tell Synapse how to reach each worker listed in the config entries above:
+Now we've defined the roles, we also need to add an `instance_map` to tell Synapse how to reach each
+worker listed in the config entries above:

 ```yaml,filepath=homeserver.yaml
 instance_map: